FIITJEE: 2024: Centre Shutdowns and Refund cases

 On July 12, 2024, two FIITJEE centres in Pune and Pimpri Chinchwad were abruptly shut down due to disputes.
 The parents of affected students filed police cases against the Institute at Chinchwad Police Station, accusing the Institute of scamming them of money.

 2024: Founder DK Goel abusing his employees

 In December, FIITJEE founder and chairman, DK Goel, faced controversy after footage of a video showing him abusing his employees with misogynistic slurs during an official staff Zoom meeting regarding delayed staff salaries and a toxic work culture leaked.

 2025: Unpaid salaries and disputes with franchise partners

 In January 2025, FIITJEE faced backlash as several centres across India, including Noida, Ghaziabad, Delhi, Ranchi and other cities, abruptly shut down.
 The closures, attributed to unpaid salaries and disputes with franchise partners, disrupted the studies of thousands of students.
 Multiple FIRs were filed against FIITJEE officials for fraud and breach of trust, with allegations of mismanagement and unfulfilled commitments.

+2025: Legal issues and investigation

+In March 2025, the Economic Offences Wing (EOW) of Delhi Police registered a case against FIITJEE over allegations of cheating and financial irregularities.
+A special investigation team was formed to trace the alleged diversion of funds.
+Police said 258 complainants came forward, with the amount involved estimated at around ₹6 crore.
+Debits on 17 bank accounts were frozen, and look-out circulars were issued against four senior officials.
+On 27 April 2025, the company's Chief financial officer, Rajeev Babbar, was detained at Indira Gandhi International Airport in New Delhi and questioned by the EOW after arriving from Doha, Qatar.
+On 15 June 2025, the State committee of the All India Students' Federation (AISF) demanded criminal action against FIITJEE, alleging that the institute shut down coaching centres without prior notice after collecting course fees from students in advance.